 Reflections on Diversity + Equity at St. Margaret’s PS ~ artist Allycia Uccello ~

-Inner City Angels is an award winning charity that engages young learners in rich narrative inspired arts.
+Inner City Angels is an award-winning charity that engages young learners in rich narrative inspired arts.
 We are dedicated to the vision that it is our job as a global society to nurture and support the creative minds of young people in order to allow their ideas and imaginations to grow for a prosperous future and healthy planet.
-Through the collaboration of professional artists and arts educators we explore big ideas and rich narratives in STEAM, SOCIAL JUSTICE, CULTURE and WELLBEING inside and outside the classroom.
+Through the collaboration of professional artists and art educators we explore big ideas and rich narratives in STEAM, SOCIAL JUSTICE, CULTURE and WELLBEING inside and outside the classroom.
 We are committed to providing an inclusive and balanced approach to arts education that considers the individual child, the world around us, and the art discipline integrated with other learning.

 Our artists’ diverse life experiences, cultural backgrounds and training deeply influence program offerings in a cross-section of creativity and learning for everyone, most of all the individual child.
 Our artists speak many languages and dialects and reflect the diverse backgrounds of the children they meet.
 Programs are available in English and French, often site-specific, designed in collaboration with classroom teachers and yet are transferable to other schools.